-How to check the versions of GearBox, Line 6 hardware driver & firmware, and get updates
+How to check & update GearBox, Line 6 hardware drivers and firmware

 To easily see what version of GearBox software you are using, just go the Help menu and choose About GearBox.
 This also lists the credits for the creation of this software.